Bíldudalur Airport

 Bíldudalur Airport (IATA: BIU, ICAO: BIBD) is an airport serving Bíldudalur, a village in the Vesturbyggð municipality in the Westfjords of Iceland.
 The runway is 5 km south-southeast of the village.

+Flights that land in Northern direction, which is common, have to pass a 450 m mountain pass as well as an altitude margin only 9 km from the runway.
+These flights also have to make a fairly steep descent and perform a 40-degree turn just before landing.